-CDC Recommends That Pregnant People Get A COVID-19 Vaccine
+CDC Recommends That Pregnant People Get A Covid-19 Vaccine

 “I support the ACIP’s recommendation that the Johnson and Johnson COVID-19 vaccine be used for persons 18 years of age or older in the United States population under the FDA emergency use authorization, and I have signed this recommendation,” she said.

-The two-dose mRNA vaccines made by Pfizer/BioNTech and Moderna are made using different technology from J&J’s single-dose Covid-19 vaccine and have not been linked to rare cases of blood clots.READ MORE: 5-Alarm Fire Reported In West Baltimore, 1 Firefighter Injured
+The two-dose mRNA vaccines made by Pfizer/BioNTech and Moderna are made using different technology from J&J’s single-dose Covid-19 vaccine and have not been linked to rare cases of blood clots.READ MORE: COVID-19 In Maryland: More Than 1.1K New Cases & 15 Deaths Reported Saturday

 New study shows why vaccinating everybody against Covid-19 is essential